gato365/emansisgoingabovetheodds/README.md

 ## Step :  Customize your site with Wowchemy 🎨
 ##---------------

-Change Contact page:
+1. Change Contact page:
 The core parameters for the website can be edited in the config/_default/params.yaml file.

+Use the following function to make open file - rstudioapi::navigateToFile("config/_default/params.yaml")

 Line 23, change to your personal information

+Commit and Push

+2. Change Personal Information

+rstudioapi::navigateToFile("content/authors/admin/_index.md")

-Change the Menu:
+4. Change the Menu:
 The main menu links in the navigation bar can be edited in the config/_default/menu.yaml file.

 - Personal information